JohnnyXavier/johnnyxavier.github.io/_posts/2018-11-26-postgres-nosql-1.md

 relatively unexploited yet.

-it was hard to gather info about all the topics I needed to create a working solution, so I am putting what I found in a single place to be able to go back quickly to the very disperse documentation about this subject.
+it was hard to gather info about all the topics I needed to create a working solution, so I am putting what I found in a single place to be able to go back quickly to the very disperse documentation about this subject and expand on it if possible.

 these series of notes will go from installing `postgres` on `Linux` (`Ubuntu 18.10 Cosmic Cuttlefish`) to creating doc columns on `postgres` to doing some jolly operations over `jsonb` columns and testing some indexes.

+I will use `linux` as OS, `java` ecosystem as supporting framework, and of course, `PostgreSQL` as databasse.

 let's get this started!

 ---

 ## /Installing_postgres_on_Ubuntu
+let's install the DB to get our feet wet.

 * Ubuntu version: 18.10 *Cosmic CuttleFish*
     * Linux Kernel: 4.18.0-11-generic
 * postgres version: 11

-This is my current setup and yours may differ, the minimum requirement thou, is `postgres` 10.
-You can install `postgres` over many OSs but the instructions here apply for `Debian` based OSs although installing over different systems is almost identical.
+This is my current setup and yours may differ, the minimum requirement thou, is `postgres` <strong>10</strong>.<br>
+You can install `postgres` over many OSs but the instructions here apply for `Debian` based OSs.

 ### /Getting_and_installing_postgres
 head to `postgres` website download page.<br>